telliott99/MyMath/series/taylor.rst

 Taylor Series
 #############

 Some functions that arise in applications (like physics) can be difficult to handle.
-They may be hard to evaluate the value of :math:`f(x)` at :math:`x=a`, or they may be a pain to integrate.
+It may be hard to evaluate the value of :math:`f(x)` at :math:`x=a`, or they may be a pain to integrate.
 Thus, we seek a way of constructing functions that approximate the value of a given function.
 In particular, we seek polynomial functions of the form:

 .. math::